jmitchell35/holbertonschool-portfolio_project/part2/Part2.md

     <td>July 14th 2025</td>
     <td>July 17th-18th 2025</td>
     <td>Getting ready for the live presentation.
 The risk is to fall short of time for building the presentation and rehearsing, as previous delays may be carried over at this point.</td>
-    <td>Having been a teacher mitigates the risk of being unprepared as I can face an audience even with no support</td>
+    <td>Having been a teacher mitigates the risk of being unprepared as I can face an audience even with little preparation.
+The presentation support however has to be neat.</td>
   </tr>
 </table>